Neil Gray: Westminster; 2015–2021

-In September 2016, Gray as a member of the new Joint Committee on the Palace of Westminster proposed "the Joint Committee declines to consider a draft Report until it has given full consideration to the possibility of constructing a permanent new Parliamentary building, while finding an alternative future use for the Palace of Westminster; notes that this option was included in the Pre-Feasibility Study and Preliminary Strategic Business Case published in October 2012 but was rejected by the House of Commons Commission and the House of Lords House Committee at that stage; and resolves to apply the same rigorous scrutiny to the possible construction of a new Parliamentary building as it has applied to the other options for delivering the Restoration and Renewal Programme, before making a recommendation about the best option for carrying out the works"; the committee voted 11–1 against this proposal.
+In September 2016, Gray, as a member of the new Joint Committee on the Palace of Westminster, called for the committee to consider permanently leaving the Palace of Westminster.
+He proposed that the committee should fully consider a new permanent building for Parliament; the committee voted 11–1 against this proposal.

 In 2017, he held Airdrie and Shotts with a significantly reduced majority of 195 votes, although he did increase that in the 2019 general election to a stronger majority of 5,000 votes over the second-placed Labour candidate.

-Gray has campaigned extensively in support of Roadchef employees, and former employees, who have waited over 20 years for the repayment of money wrongly appropriated by former executive Tim Ingram Hill.
+Gray has campaigned extensively in support of current and former employees of Roadchef, who have waited over 20 years for the repayment of money wrongly appropriated by former executive Tim Ingram Hill.
 On 8 January 2020, he questioned the Prime Minister on the issue, receiving an assurance that the Chancellor would "discuss" the matter with him.

 In November 2020, Gray announced that he would be resigning as an MP in order to try and win a seat in the Scottish Parliament at the 2021 Scottish Parliament election.
 On 23 March 2021, he made his final speech in the House of Commons, and was appointed Steward and Bailiff of the Manor of Northstead a day later.
 He is the only SNP member to have held that notional office.
 North Lanarkshire Council calculated that his decision to resign as an MP and trigger a by-election cost taxpayers £175,000.